If this one seems a bit rushed, it is. I just now came across a mention of these two articles in an IRC channel I’m in, and noticed that this

 Missing from the cited analysis is any recognition of potential benefits to be gained from publicly sharing one’s wireless access point.
 Lately, the virtues of contributing to any shared commons tends to be overshadowed by fears of bad actors (both real and imagined).
 For some facts, it’s worth reviewing cryptographer and computer security specialist Bruce Schneier‘s discussion on the virtues and risks of running an open wireless network.

 I agree in principle with EFF Austin’s argument, and I think it is unfortunate that APD has chosen to go through with this with the misguided belief they are helping keep their citizens safe.
 (The rest of the article mentions EFF’s Texas Public Information Act request and their concern about exactly what is being collected and why.)

 We have maybe a couple of hours before APD’s officers will start knocking on doors to contact computer network owners sharing their Internet intentionally or unintentionally.
 So I think it’s a good time to remind everyone, especially those in Austin, that it is a bad idea from both a privacy and a legal standpoint to let the police inside your residence or business unless they have a warrant or you called them and they need access to do their job.
-For more information review this FAQ entry at flexyourrights.org.
+For more information review this FAQ section at flexyourrights.org.